Take advantage of bulk discounts of up to 20%. No code needed!

 OMAD (One Meal A Day) – You eat only one big meal per day.

-• Weight loss due to calorie restriction and increased fat burning.
+• Weight loss through calorie restriction and increased fat burning.

 • Improved insulin sensitivity and blood sugar regulation.